abhignarevuru/remeis-2018/Diary.md

 30 May '18

--   Student journal club in Erlangen - on dosimetry
+-   Student journal club in Erlangen - talk on dosimetry
 -   ECAP seminar in Erlangen - Oliver Hupe (PTB/Braunschweig) on radiation dosimetry
 -   Solved issue with extra factors in the balanced dataset with droplevels()
 -   SMOTE efficiency testing